igor-baiborodine/kiroule.com/content/article/simplify-development-and-testing-with-bilberry-sandbox.md

 As you can see, this comment includes the deploy preview URL, which is prefixed by `deploy-preview` and followed by the identifier number of the pull request.
 The website published to this URL will be updated each time changes are made to the corresponding pull request.

-Then again, I verify the test content, but this time I'm testing it in a production-like environment.
+Then again, I verify the deployed test content, but this time I'm testing it in a production-like environment.
-If I get the expected results, I can approve changes from other contributor's fork/branch and merge them into the `master` branch of the [bilberry-hugo-theme](https://github.com/Lednerb/bilberry-hugo-theme) repository.
+If I get the expected results, I can approve changes (pull request) from other contributor's fork/branch and merge it into the `master` branch of the [bilberry-hugo-theme](https://github.com/Lednerb/bilberry-hugo-theme) repository.

-And finally, following the successful merge, the test branch I created in the bilberry-hugo-theme-sandbox needs to be merged into the master.
+Following the successful merge, the test branch I created in the [bilberry-hugo-theme-sandbox](https://github.com/igor-baiborodine/bilberry-hugo-theme-sandbox) repository also needs to be merged into the master.
-But before that, the `.gitmodules` file needs to be rolled back to the state when the branch was created, i.e., the `url` variable should match the URL of the original repository:
+But before that, in my local dev, the `.gitmodules` file needs to be rolled back to the state when the branch was created, i.e., the `url` variable should match the URL of the original repository:
 ```shell
 [submodule "themes/bilberry-hugo-theme"]
   path = themes/bilberry-hugo-theme